prograd-org/lab-prograd-premier-league/README.md

 ### Progression 7: But, where do you come from?

 Alex prefers some countries over others.
 That doesn't mean he's willing to ignore achievements.
 Why?
 Well, let's not get into details.
-Create a function `filterByAwardxTimes` which takes `awardName, country` as arguments and _returns an array of player objects_ that have won a specific award and belong to the given country.
+Create a function `filterByAwardxTimes` which takes `wardNamae, country` as arguments and _returns an array of player objects_ that have won a specific award and belong to the given country.

 ### Progression 8: This, that and then some more...